-Strength training has always been a focus of most participants in football.
+Strength training has not always been a focus of most participants in softball.
+In the past it was thought that being stronger or more muscular could reduce bat speed and power.
+This was a huge falsity.
 Being stronger and more explosive will make you more of an asset to your team at all times.
-If you can carry your strength and speed over the course of an entire game you will run circles around your competition when they are fatigued.
+If you can develop yourself to be a more explosive softball player it will show huge dividends on the field of play.
 This, however, requires proper training and preparation way before the season even begins.
 Just going into the weight room and lifting does not always result in improvements on the field of play.
 You must emphasize on those muscle groups and movements that will benefit you the most while you are playing.
 Proper preparation through strength training for an upcoming season will prevent injuries and will improve your output for your team making you a valuable asset.